On calibrated representations and the Plancherel Theorem for affine Hecke algebras: Representations of affine Hecke algebras

-(Because the ``smaller regions'' in Ram's proof which correspond to the connected components of the calibration graph are convex in the sense that they are intersections of half spaces, and hence by~\cite[Proposition~2.8]{ronan} all minimal length paths between $w$ and $v$ are contained in this region).
-Thus $F_J(t)$ is `geodesically closed' in the underlying (dual of the) Coxeter complex. \end{remark}
+(Because the ``smaller regions'' in the proof of \cite[Theorem~2.14]{ramcalib} which correspond to the connected components of the calibration graph are convex in the sense that they are intersections of half spaces, and hence by~\cite[Proposition~2.8]{ronan} all minimal length paths between $w$ and $v$ are contained in this region).
+Thus $F_J(t)$ is `geodesically closed' in the (dual of the) underlying Coxeter complex. \end{remark}

 \begin{prop} If $M$ is a finite dimensional $\scH_L$-module then whenever $t$ and $t'$ are in the same connected component of the calibration graph~$\Gamma(t)$. \end{prop}